tarwn/lessthandot-hugo/blogs/content/posts/2011-04-27-adding-user-emulation-to-an.md

   - Designing Software

 ---
 One of the tricks I picked up from my last job (and our forum software, now that I think of it) is the idea of user emulation.
 I could log into the application, search for a user, and, at the push of a button, temporarily become that user.
-The only differences between emulating them and actually logging in as them were a black bar that indicated who I am (with a link to stop emulating), all audit records continued to reflect my own user id, and I didn&#8217;t need to keep track of 30 different sample accounts and passwords.
+The only differences between emulating them and actually logging in as them were a black bar that indicated who I am (with a link to stop emulating), all audit records continued to reflect my own user id, and I didn't need to keep track of 30 different sample accounts and passwords.

-As I said, it&#8217;s a neat trick.
+As I said, it's a neat trick.

 ## Advantages